 If you’ve been feeling overworked lately, sit down and analyze the daily tasks you’re involved in.
 Chances are the amount of time you spend on extra tasks exceeds the time you spend on the tasks you were initially hired for.
 This is a sign that it’s time to start saying no to taking on extra work.
 Saying no to the boss, especially when you have never said so earlier, takes courage.
 However, it’s not impossible if done the right way.

-This article lists five polite, yet effective ways to say no to your boss without offending him/her or sabotaging your work reputation.
+This article lists five polite, yet effective ways to say no to extra work to your boss without offending him/her or sabotaging your work reputation.

-How to Politely Say No to Extra Work at the Workplace
+How You Can Politely Say No to Extra Work at the Workplace

 1. Explain Your Current Workload